 Analog NTSC video uses interlaced scanning, as do some digital television (ATSC) formats.
 Formats that include an "i" (1080i, 480i) use interlaced scanning.
 In fact, these days interlaced scanning is mostly mentioned when describing video broadcasts because virtually all non-tube TV types are progressive scan by nature.
 For a more complete discussion of interlaced vs. progressive scan, see our article or video about HDTV resolution.

-Most current Internet-ready TVs include Wi-Fi® connectivity for no-hassle hookup.
+Virtually all current Internet-ready TVs include Wi-Fi® connectivity for no-hassle hookup.

-"Keystoning" is a form of video image distortion that occurs with front projectors if the centerline of the projector's lens is not perpendicular to the screen.
+"Keystoning" is a form of video image distortion that occurs with projectors if the centerline of the projector's lens is not perpendicular to the screen.
 Keystoning results in an image which is shaped like a trapezoid rather than a rectangle — the top of the picture is wider than the bottom, or the left side is taller than the right, for example.
 Most front projectors include "keystone correction" to correct this distortion.
 Some models have vertical keystone correction, while others include both vertical and horizontal correction.
 Although keystone correction allows greater mounting flexibility, it is a form of processing which usually has a slight softening and dimming effect on the picture.

 See our article on projectors for more info.